alexanderbeletsky/redissen/README.md

 # Redissen

-Wrapper of native Redis driver with convinence API for JavaScript.
+Wrapper of native Redis driver with convenience API for JavaScript.

-*Work in progress, nothing serious yet.*
+**Work in progress, nothing serious yet.**

 ## Description

-## API
+TDB.

 ### Client